Ernestanior/AirportGrab/README.md

 # AirportGrab

-## Project build by Vue and Nodejs
+## Project build by vue and Nodejs

 ## Project setup
 ```